 Estimating US Recession Risk Isn’t Getting Any Easier

 Clarity is a virtue when it comes to the business cycle.
 It's also unusual.
 The US is an exception, or at least it has been, according to Scott Sumner, an economist at Bentley University and a prolific blogger on macro matters.
-“The US has a really weird ,” he writes.
+“The US has a really weird economy,” he writes.
 “All our recessions are 100% clear-cut.
 Either we have a recession or we don't.
 Normal countries have borderline recessions.
 Not us.”
 But this uncommon trait “is about to end, and very soon we'll have debatable recessions,” Sumner advises.
 If he's right, macro analysis—looking for signs of major shifts in the economic trend in particular—will be a lot tougher.

 For some perspective, Sumner points us to Japan, which reportedly slipped into a new recession in this year's third quarter.
 But is that label appropriate for country with a jobless rate at a low 3.6% (vs. 5.8% in the US and 11.5% in the Eurozone)?
 Indeed, neither the US nor Europe is in recession, partly due to positive GDP comparisons (albeit just barely for the countries that share the euro).